-Our company name is Three Mountains Learning Advisors, but our company website and emails have the extension .academy: www.threemountains.academy.
+Our company name is Three Mountains Learning Advisors, but our company website and emails have the extension .academy www.threemountains.academy.
 Which academy?
 Are we a school?
 Sometimes we receive e-mails from people saying they would like to study at our academy.
-However, so far, we don’t offer training.
-We only make e-courses and online training materials for paying clients.
+However, so far, we only offer training on request.
+We mainly make e-courses and online training materials for paying clients.

 These requests got us thinking.
 Why not live up to our name and start a real academy – a life skills academy?

 We will continue to make e-learning materials on demand and promote their free use for all.
 Alongside this, we will also start offering additional face-to-face training where learners can practise what they have studied in the e-courses.
 The idea is that the face-to-face training will be paid for by learners’ employers.